4 min read

 For those of us who've recognised our disproportionate hamburger obsession, here are some ways we can start to channel our ninja-like attention to detail to construct effective systems.

-1. Sole goal clarity.
+1. Take it one goal at a time.
 This is exactly as it says on the tin.
-We talk about this waaay too much (see previous posts here and here) because it seems we humans need a shed tonne of convincing that this is true.
+We talk about this a lot (see previous posts here and here) because it seems we humans need a shed-tonne of convincing that this is wise.
 It is.
-Success is made possible when we set a singular goal, smash the singular goal, and repeat as desired.
+Success is made possible when we set a singular goal, smash said singular goal, and repeat as desired.

 3. Master marketing.
 Yet another cringe-inducing word to us actor folk.
 We have posts here, here, and here that offer various cringe-free (or, at least, cringe-reducing) strategies to deploy.
 This will all be ten trillion times easier if we embrace and lean into our zone of genius (as above).

 5. Get money smart.
-A German study conducted between 2000 and 2008 found that one-third of all business failures were due to insufficient financial knowledge.
-This isn't to say we need to go out and get a degree in economic theory — just having the basics down will stand us in good stead.
-Check out our top five reading recommendations here.
+A German report published in 2015 stated that one-third of entrepreneurial ventures fail due to a lack of financial knowledge alone.[2]
+This isn't to say we all need to go out and get a degree in economic theory – just having the basics down will stand us in good stead.
+For those who'd appreciate some direction, we've made a list of our top five finance reads for actors.

-To paraphrase and adapt a quote from Cincinnati-based art consultants, ADC, not all entrepreneurs are actors, but all actors are entrepreneurs.
+To paraphrase a quote from Cincinnati-based art consultants, ADC, not all entrepreneurs are actors, but all actors are entrepreneurs.[3]

 Now let's go get some of that McDonald's level success.